Shpadoinkle/schoolMap/README.md

 Be kind on the queries :p don't want a hectic bill.

-This can be viewed [here](https://thoash-schoolmap.firebaseapp.com)
+A live version can be found [here](https://thoash-schoolmap.firebaseapp.com)